ajitkumarkp/OpenVino/gaze__mouse_control/README.md

 Output:
 Mouse pointer on screen will follow the gaze of the instructor in demo.mp4.
-Output video will be saved in ìbinî.
-Stats will also be saved under ìbinî with time stamp:
+Output video will be saved in ‚Äúbin‚Äù.
+Stats will also be saved under ‚Äúbin‚Äù with time stamp:

 eg:
 stats_hh_mm.txt